Unsupported system features

 • DBCC and administrative commands are removed: DBCC statements like CHECKDB, USEROPTIONS, and platform-level commands such as CREATE USER or ALTER DATABASE are not supported in Fabric and are commented out.

-• XML methods are flagged: SQL Tran identifies unsupported XML methods such as .value() and flags them inline with /* SQLTRAN FIX */ and -- SQLTRAN FABRIC LIMITATION:.
+• XML methods are flagged: Unsupported XML methods such as .value() are identified and annotated by SQL Tran using diagnostic comments.
 These are not supported in Fabric’s SQL engine.

 • Unsupported system clauses and special constructs: SQL Tran flags T-SQL clauses and constructs that are not classified as system objects but are unsupported in Fabric, including: $PARTITION, FOR JSON, FOR XML, FOR BROWSE, and recursive common table expressions (CTEs).
 These are preserved in the translated output but must be manually replaced or removed.